roytang/blog/content/quotes/tic.md

 ### 584

-just text "sorry, you're not interesting enough. thanks for playing!"
+just text &quot;sorry, you're not interesting enough. thanks for playing!&quot;

 ---

 ### 585

-<hunter> what is the nosebleed gesture
+&lt;hunter&gt; what is the nosebleed gesture

-<hunter> it could also mean these filthy peasants are beneath you
+&lt;hunter&gt; it could also mean these filthy peasants are beneath you

 ---